So there is a broad topic of lead generation (cushy guide we have here), and lead qualification is a vital part of it as not all leads created equal.

 Myth #3: the responsibility of the marketer is limited by lead-generation

 Marketers are responsible for working with “cold” leads.
 They form the needs and prepare the potential clientele for the deal.
-That is the vital condition for the marketing funnel to work well.
+That is the necessary condition for the marketing funnel to work well.

 Sales managers and marketers should assess the quality of leads together.
 As noted above, this should be done using objective criteria.
-The effective cooperation between sales managers and marketers will boost overall sales funnel effectiveness.
+Close cooperation between sales managers and marketers will boost overall sales funnel effectiveness.

 According to Kuno Creative, since 2012 SMM has generated more leads than outbound marketing.
 Therefore, you will be disconnected if you do not work with your customers on Social Media.